 Access all of Samsungs key services including Samsung Pay

 Reduced internal storage of 4GB

 To achieve the slim profile, they have removed the physical bezel and replaced it with a touch-sensitive bezel that accomplishes a similar task, although the trade-off is that the lack of a bezel makes the screen more prone to scratches.
-There is also an aluminum option which is lighter than the stainless steel galaxy watch 3, and the band is made from flexible silicone instead of leather which is better for use while working out.
+There is also an aluminum option which is lighter than the stainless steel galaxy watch 3, flexible silicone band instead of leather which is better for use while working out.